-Continuous works, such as concrete pouring, testing or commissioning;

-- Security purposes at the CCS and jointing bays; - Delivery of abnormal loads; - Potential emergency works; and - Cable pulling in at the landfall; Dewatering of excavations (if tankering is required); Equipment such as stockpiles and emplacement areas, which will be carefully sited to ensure no light spillage. - 112.
-Lighting from these sources has the potential to have the following impacts:
+- 97. During the construction works, the activities which may require temporary external artificial lighting at night are: - Continuous works, such as concrete pouring or testing and commissioning; - Security purposes at the CCS and jointing bay; - Delivery of abnormal loads; - Potential emergency works; and - Equipment such as stockpiles and emplacement areas, which will be carefully sited to ensure no light spillage. - Lighting from these sources has the potential to have the following impacts:

-Intrusive lighting impacting nearby residents causing disturbance and annoyance, particularly with regard to sleep patterns; Impact on ecological sensitive receptors from light spill; Impact on visual amenity due to the illumination of the night sky; and Lighting on surrounding roads distracting passing motorists.
+Intrusive lighting impacting nearby residents causing disturbance and annoyance, particularly with regard to sleep patterns;

-A Construction Artificial Lighting Emissions Plan (CALEMP) (EA3-LDC-CNS-REP-IBR-000085) has been prepared for the cable route works in fulfilment of DCO Requirement 23 (1) and 22 (2) (f), and is attached as Appendix 5.
+- Impact on ecological sensitive receptors from light spill; - Impact on visual amenity due to the illumination of the night sky; and - Lighting on surrounding roads distracting passing motorists. - A Construction Artificial Lighting Emissions Plan (ALMP) (EA3-LDC-CNS-REP-IBR-000040) has been prepared for the Playford Corner Works in fulfilment of DCO Requirement 23 (1) and 22 (2) (f), and is attached as Appendix 5.
 The plan sets outs mitigation measures to be applied to the construction activities to reduce the potential for significant impacts from light emissions.
 A brief summary is provided below; however, please refer to Appendix 3 for full details.